Hershey : China plans tariffs on $60 billion of U.S. goods in latest trade salvo | 4-Traders

 China is willing to resolve differences with the United States "on the basis of an equal footing and mutual respect," China's top diplomat said after meeting U.S. Secretary of State Mike Pompeo.

-"He (Pompeo) was accommodating on this as a direction, and said that he does not want current frictions to continue," said State Councilor Wang Yi, who is also China's foreign minister.
+"He (Pompeo) was accommodating on this as a direction, and said that he does not want current frictions to continue," said State Councillor Wang Yi, who is also China's foreign minister.

 Answering a reporter's question about what was specifically said on trade, Wang said: "We did not speak in such details."